 Customer Segment Profiles - What does it need to do?

-As you fill in the customer segment profile, try to remember how it’ll be used, and who’s going to use it.
+As you fill in the customer segment profile, keep in mind how it’ll be used, and who’ll use it.

 Create the hero of your brand’s story